aditya24raj/darth_waydr/README.md

 # Darth Waydr
-attempts waydroid installation on debian based distributions.
+automates waydroid installation steps on debian-based distributions

 ## Installation
 Execute the command below to download the script and install waydroid-